Bols (brand)

 Bols is a brand name used by Lucas Bols, a Dutch distiller of alcoholic beverages.
-The brand line currently consists of vodkas, gins, genevers and liqueurs.
+The brand line consists of vodkas, gins, genevers, advocaats and liqueurs.
 Bols has been extant since 1575, and claims to be the oldest distillery brand in the world.
 The brand is now distributed in 110 countries, and the liqueur line has over 30 different flavors.
 As the result of an earlier divestiture, in Eastern Europe the Bols brand is owned by Maspex.

 It is Ray Charles's choice of drink in the movie Ray.

-There are certain cocktails that are used bols like:
+There are certain cocktails that use Bols: